Home Theater

 In my first home "Hi-Fi" system the speakers were Altec Lansing Voice of the Theater.
 The key design idea is that at the crossover frequency of 900 Hz the sound from both the horn and 15" woofer are in phase.
 To get that to happen the woofer voice coil and the horn diaphragm are in the same vertical plane.
 That requires the woofer is mounted back from the front of the box and the gap is filled with an exponential horn.
 There was an option in horn placement, either the horn is mounted inside the box or mounted on top of the box and a filler strip is added to be woofer reflex port opening.
 The filler makes the effective reflex port opening the same area as when the horn is inside the box.

-These speakers will produce a 1 kHz tone from a 1 milliwatt source that can be heard across a living room.
-They are correctly advertized as having "Outstanding Efficiency".
+They are correctly advertised as having "Outstanding Efficiency".
 This was a problem when the audio amplifier was an H.H.
-Scott (forget the model, but it was the best then available) because the hum and noise specification is based on full power output.
+Scott (Wiki) (forget the model, but it was the best then available) because the hum and noise specification is based on full power output.
 Don't remember the details but the idea is say a 100 Watt per channel rating and a hum and noise spec of -80 dBV.
 So 100 Watts -80 dBV is about 20 milli volts which is very noticeable.
 The dynamic range of a speaker system depends on the difference between the lowest and highest sound levels of sound it can produce with some specified distortion.
 These speakers have a huge dynamic range.

 LG BD390 - 1080p High-definition Blu-ray Disc Player